kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ````
 # 5. NDVI Analysis

-A Difference Vegetation Index (DVI) is calculated as follows:
+A **Difference Vegetation Index (DVI)** is calculated as follows:

 ***DVI = NIR - Red***

 Since healthy plants strongly reflect NIR and absorb red light, a DVI quantifies vegetation presence and density.
 Higher DVI values indicate healthier or denser vegetation; lower values indicate sparse or stressed vegetation.

-A Normalized Difference Vegetation Index (NDVI) enables comparison of vegetation health and density across dates, sensors and variable light conditions by **standardizing vegetation greenness into a -1 to +1 scale**.
+A **Normalized Difference Vegetation Index (NDVI)** enables comparison of vegetation health and density across dates, sensors and variable light conditions by <u>standardizing vegetation greenness into a -1 to +1 scale</u>.

 NDVI is calculated using this formula: